smitchell/spring-security-5-upgrade_sso-auth-server/README.md

    error="invalid_request", error_description="At least one redirect_uri must be registered with the client."
 ```

-It appears one solution is to add redirectUris() to the ClientDetailsServiceConfigurer, but we were not doing that with 1.5.13.RELEASE and everything worked.
-Also, that redirectUris() method doesn't exist on ClientDetailsServiceConfigurer.withClientDetails().
-I'm not sure what needs to be called on the ClientDetailsServiceConfigurer
-to be added after withClientDetails() to get to the redirectUris() method.
+It appears one solution may be to add redirectUris() to the ClientDetailsServiceConfigurer, but we were not doing that with 1.5.13.RELEASE and everything worked.
+Also, the redirectUris() method doesn't exist on ClientDetailsServiceConfigurer.withClientDetails().
+I'm not sure what needs to be added on the ClientDetailsServiceConfigurer (e.g. .and().something()) to get access to the redirectUris() method.

 ```
   @Override